-This kind of popup (which is also available in Omnisend) monitors visitor behavior and appears once a person is showing the intention to leave the website.
+Exit-intent popups (which are also available in Omnisend) monitor visitor behavior and appear once a person is showing the intention to leave the site.

 If you’re not using exit-intent popups yet, you’re leaving a lot of money on the table.

-Whether you’re looking for an idea for your very first exit popup, or you’re looking for new things to test, here are exit-intent popup best practices and 30 examples for inspiration.
+Whether you need ideas for your very first exit popup or you’re looking for new things to test, you’ll appreciate these exit-intent popup best practices and 30 examples for inspiration.

 Top 4 Email Popup Ideas and Best Practices

 Each industry and business is unique.
 What works for one company can totally fail for another.

 #1.
-Craft a bold message with a clear benefit
+Craft a Concise Message with a Clear Benefit

-One of the biggest mistakes you can make with your popup is trying to pack too much into it.
+One of the biggest mistakes you can make with your exit popup is trying to pack too much into it.

 The visitor is already willing to leave your site—he or she does not have time to read your long proposal.

 Get straight to the point with just a sentence or two.

-Your offer must be short and show a clear benefit for the visitor—check out the exit popup example below for inspiration.
+Your call to action must be short and show a clear benefit for the visitor—check out the exit popup example below for inspiration.

 Not sure what it could be?
-You can promise a discount, free shipping, a trial period, free sample, new awesome content (like e-book or guide), a pdf checklist, etc.
+You can offer a discount, free shipping, trial period, free sample, exclusive content, etc.

-If you are an ecommerce business, offering a discount is a great way to turn that prospect into a lead.
+Offering a discount or gift is a great way to convert prospects into leads.
 It encourages shoppers to go through with a purchase they were on the fence about.

-What’s really great about the example above is that instead of a generic “Subscribe” button, they’ve used the much more compelling copy: “GET $10 COUPON”.
+What’s great about the exit-intent popup example above is that instead of a generic “Subscribe” button, they’ve used the much more compelling call to action: “GET $10 COUPON.”